QuantiusBenignus/voluble/README.md

 ### Credits

-- Michael Hansen for making PIper a relatively low-resource, good-quality speech synthesizer.
+- Michael Hansen for making Piper a low-resource, good-quality speech synthesizer.
 - The maintainers of the GNOME project.